anmol-tandon/Hue-Finder_HackathonProject/README.md

 The project folder contains 3 files:

 1. color_detection.py – main source code of our project.
-2. a.jpg – inout image.
+2. a.jpg – input image.
 3. colors.csv – a file that contains our dataset.

 ## Command to run python file